justeattakeaway/fozzie-components/packages/services/f-http/README.md

 ```

 ### Alternative Implementation
-If you would rather create the HTTPClient when you use it, thats fine too; its just means it can't be reused as easily and you will need to filter the configuration options down to the component.
+If you would rather create the HTTPClient when you use it, that's fine too; it just means it can't be reused as easily and you will need to filter the configuration options down to the component.

 ```js
 export default {